ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2017-06-01"
   date_end = "2017-08-01"
   description = """
-  I was responsible for the development of a Telegram bot that would receive orders from customers and register them in the central system.
-This job helped me gain a great degree of knowledge in back-end web development.
+  I developed a Telegram bot, which would provide another way for customers to access the company's services in addition to its Android & ios applications.
+People would have access to all of the essential functionality of the Android & ios applications, but it would have the advantage of no installation requirement, platform independence, and ease of use for customers with less technical understanding.
+This internship taught me a great deal about web development, especially back-end web development, Node.js, and MongoDB.
   """

 +++